cfengine/documentation/manuals/enterprise-api/managing-users-and-roles.markdown

     204 No Content

-* * * * *

-Previous: [Example - Deleting a User](/manuals/Enterprise-3-0-API#Example-_002d-Deleting-a-User),
-Up: [Managing Users and Roles](/manuals/Enterprise-3-0-API#Managing-Users-and-Roles)

-#### 1.5.7 Example: Creating a New Role
+## Example: Creating a New Role

 Once you've learned how to manage users, managing roles is pretty much the same thing.
-Roles are defined by four fields that filter host data and policy data: **includeContext**, **excludeContext**, **includeBundles**, **excludeBundles**.
+Roles are defined by four fields that filter host data and policy
+data: `includeContext`, `excludeContext`, `includeBundles`, `excludeBundles`.
 Each field is a comma separated list of regular expressions.
 See the corresponding section on RBAC for an explanation of these fields.
 Updating, and deleting roles are similar to updating and deleting users, using POST and DELETE.

 **Request**